imjustlooking/project-3/README.md

-# Project 3: SmartestMart
+# Project 3: Smartest Mart

-Demo Here:
+Start your shopping experience with us : https://smartestmart.herokuapp.com

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# What you need to make it work..

-* Ruby version
+* Ruby version- 2.4.2

 * System dependencies